kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It is related to the fifth to eighth ribs on the right side
 	E. It is in contact with the pylorus in the angle between the diverging rib cartilage of opposite sides

-#### Answer:
+#### Answer: D. It is related to the fifth to eighth ribs on the right side - ?

 ### Q1.74
 A 45-year-old man with Barrett’s oesophagus underwent oesophagoscopy to grade the intestinal metaplasia.
 Which of the following statements about the oesophagus is true?

 	A. It is about 35cm long
 	B. It mainly occupies the middle mediastinum
-	C. It enters the abdomen opposite the twelfth thoracic vertebra
+	C. It enters the abdomen opposite the twelfth thoracic vertebra - F
-	D. It receives its arterial supply from the thyrocervical trunk
+	D. It receives its arterial supply from the thyrocervical trunk - F
-	E. It is supplied by the phrenic nerve
+	E. It is supplied by the phrenic nerve - F

-#### Answer: ?
+#### Answer: A. It is about 35cm long - ?

 ### Q1.75
 A stab wound into the ischiorectal fossa 2cm lateral to the anal canal is likely to damage:
-	A	The perineal body
+	A. The perineal body
-	B	The pudendal nerve
+	B. The pudendal nerve - F
-	C	The vesicular bulb
+	C. The vesicular bulb - F
-	D	The inferior rectal artery
+	D. The inferior rectal artery
-	E	The crus of the penis
+	E. The crus of the penis  F

-#### Answer: ?
+#### Answer: A. The perineal body - ?

 ### Q1.76
 A 78-year-old man with acute urinary retention was noticed to have benign prostatic hyperplasia on digital examination per rectum.
 Which of the following statements about the prostate gland is true?

 	A. It is situated immediately above the internal urethral orifice
-	B. It is held in place by the ischioprostatic ligaments
+	B. It is held in place by the ischioprostatic ligaments - F
-	C. It is invested by the inferior fascia of the urogenital diaphragm
+	C. It is invested by the inferior fascia of the urogenital diaphragm - F
-	D. It is a purely glandular body
+	D. It is a purely glandular body - F
-	E. It is perforated by the ejaculatory ducts
+	E. It is perforated by the ejaculatory ducts - F

-#### Answer:
+#### Answer: A. It is situated immediately above the internal urethral orifice - ?

 ### Q1.77
 A 17-year-old girl presented to the Emergency Department with typical ureteric colic.
 Which of the following statements about the ureter is true?

-	A. It measures about 15cm in length
+	A. It measures about 15cm in length - F
-	B. On the right side at its origin it is covered by the ascending part of the duodenum
+	B. On the right side at its origin it is covered by the ascending part of the duodenum - F
 	C. On the left side it is crossed by the left colic vessels
 	D. It receives direct arterial supply from the descending aorta
-	E. It is supplied by the genitofemoral nerve
+	E. It is supplied by the genitofemoral nerve - F

-#### Answer:
+#### Answer: D. It receives direct arterial supply from the descending aorta - T

 ### Q1.78
-A 17-year-old girl presented to the Emergency Department with typical ureteric colic.
-Which of the following statements about the ureter is true?
+A 20-year-old Asian man is seen in the orthopaedics outpatient clinic by a junior house officer with complaints of a large tender mass over the back and a similar mass in the ipsilateral groin.
+The junior house officer diagnoses tuberculosis of the lumbar spine with a cold abscess that has tracked along a muscle to the groin.
+Which of the following muscles is most likely to be involved?

-	A. It measures about 15cm in length
+	A. Gluteus maximus
-	B. On the right side at its origin it is covered by the ascending part of the duodenum
+	B. Gluteus minimus
-	C. On the left side it is crossed by the left colic vessels
+	C. Adductor longus
-	D. It receives direct arterial supply from the descending aorta
+	D. Psoas major
-	E. It is supplied by the genitofemoral nerve
+	E. Piriformis

 #### Answer: ?

 ### Q1.79